 The East Building opened in 1978 in response to the changing needs of the National Gallery, especially to house a growing collection of modern art.
 It's currently undergoing a three-year renovation that will add an additional 12,260 square feet of exhibit space and an outdoor sculpture terrace overlooking Pennsylvania Avenue.
-For the most up to date information on the project, refer to the gallery's website, www.nga.gov/renovation.
+Some of the works from the former Corcoran Gallery—the entire 17,000-work collection was transferred to the National Gallery of Art in 2014—will be hung here, and shows are planned for 2017 and 2018.
+For the most up-to-date information on the project, refer to the gallery's website, www.nga.gov/renovation.

 Even though the East Building galleries are closed, you can still admire its unique structure—the trapezoidal shape of the site prompted architect I.M.
 Pei's dramatic approach: two interlocking spaces shaped like triangles provide room for galleries, auditoriums, and administrative offices.
 Despite its severe angularity, Pei's building